It’s a dangerous moment for Christianity.

 Most German Christians supported the Reich; many continued to do so even in the face of mounting evidence that the Hitler regime was immoral and murderously cruel.

-Only with Christianity’s tolerance and cooperation could fascist movements gain majority support in Christian nations.
+Only with Christianity’s tolerance and cooperation could fascist movements gain majority support in so-called Christian nations.

-European fascism bore fruit in Christian cultures.
-Millions of Christians actively supported these notorious regimes.
-Thousands participated in their atrocities, including violence against Jewish citizens.
+In the 1930s and 40s European fascism bore fruit in Christian cultures.
+Millions of Christians actively supported notorious fascist regimes

 Throughout this period there was virtually no public opposition to anti-Semitism, or any readiness by church leaders to publicly oppose state-sanctioned violence against Jews.